 PROTECTING YOUR ORCHARD

 Animals, especially deer, love to eat chestnut nuts and leaves and rub the velvet off their antlers on young trees.
 Grow tubes help protect against deer browsing and killing the young trees with their antlers, as well as protect against rodents and rabbits chewing on the trunks, especially during winter when food is scarce.
 However, if nut predation is severe, it may be necessary to fence your orchard.
 An 8’ metal deer fence is expensive, especially on large orchards.
 A very effective alternative is a 3 wire electric fence.
 Deer can eat up to half of all production in an orchard so it is important to look into protection.

 It is essential to provide sufficient fertilizer to push trees into growing as rapidly as possible and to make up for deficiencies in soil fertility on your land.
 Do not use standard agricultural fertilizer at planting as it may burn the young roots.
 We recommend time-release Scotts Osmocote or a similar fertilizer with a broad spectrum of micro-nutrients.
 Once the trees are established your local County Agent can analyze soil tests and determine the best fertilizer regime for continued growth.

 Grass and weeds are the biggest competitor for water and nutrients with a young tree trying to get established.
 Weed control is essential to orchard establishment.
-We recommend weed mats, and the careful use of herbicide such as Roundup (Glyphosate).
+We recommend weed mats, and the careful use of herbicides such as Roundup (Glyphosate).
 Roundup can kill young trees even through the bark, so you must protect the trees with Grow Tubes or a shield during application.

 Organic chestnuts can bring as much as 50% higher prices than non-organic, in part because all imported nuts into the U.S. must be fumigated during importation, so no imported nuts can be labeled organic.
 Specialty health food grocers are very interested in purchasing American-grown organic chestnuts.